imbo/imbo/docs/installation/configuration.rst

 Authentication protocol - ``authentication``
 --------------------------------------------

 Imbo generates access tokens and authentication signatures based on the incoming URL, and includes the protocol (by default).
-This can sometimes be problematic, for instance when Imbo is behind a load balancer which doesn't send ``X-Forwarded-Proto`` header, or if you want to use protocol-less image URLs on the client side (``//imbo.host/users/some-user/images/img``).
+This can sometimes be problematic, for instance when Imbo is behind a load balancer which does not send ``X-Forwarded-Proto`` header, or if you want to use protocol-less image URLs on the client side (``//imbo.host/users/some-user/images/img``).

 Setting the ``protocol`` option under ``authentication`` allows you to control how Imbo's authentication should behave.
 The option has the following possible values: